 Demand for the BSN-degreed nurse is rising due to the country’s increasing population of elderly adults, which needs more complex care than other age brackets.
 In light of the projected shortage of nurses, there is a need for new nurses with the capability to take on more responsibilities and bigger workloads.
 Plus, government agencies (the military, veterans, and public health organizations) and many care facilities with Magnet Status require a baccalaureate degree in new job candidates.

 Bachelor’s-level education offers many benefits to the practitioner as well, including increased salary and more opportunities to advance one’s career.
-In a 2010 survey of RNs, BSN-prepared nurses earned higher average incomes than diploma or associate degree nurses.
+BSN-prepared nurses earn higher average incomes than diploma or associate degree nurses.
 To move into a managerial or specialized care position, the BSN degree is the minimum: often, the Master’s or DNP degree is required.
 In addition, some health care organizations are mandating that RNs earn their BSN within 10 years of employment.

 The RN Options program is offered in an online format for the RN-BSN and RN-MSN programs (exception Neonatal Nurse Practitioner AOC is onsite) allowing more flexibility for the practicing nurse wishing to advance their education.
 The School accepts up to 68 transfer credits (restrictions apply and are explained here) and if pursuing an advanced degree, 24 credits of the RN Options curriculum are bridge credits – they also count towards the first-year’s core courses for the graduate degree.
 So, you earn both the BSN and a graduate degree from an internationally-renown university while saving a YEAR of coursework.